 Ruth & Sylvia Schwartz Children's Book Awards

-For over 35 years, the Ruth & Sylvia Schwartz Children’s Book Awards have recognized artistic excellence in Canadian children’s literature.
+For 40 years, the Ruth & Sylvia Schwartz Children’s Book Awards have recognized artistic excellence in Canadian children’s literature.

 The Ruth Schwartz Children’s Book Awards were established in 1976 by Sylvia Schwartz to honour the memory of her sister, Ruth, a prominent bookseller in Toronto.
 The first award was given to Mordecai Richler for Jacob Two-Two Meets the Hooded Fang.
 In 2004, their family renamed the awards to honour both sisters.